sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 The Intermediary file validation also checks that the email address format is valid.

-At the moment, all users created within Flex are defined with both `:user.role/customer` and `:user.role/provider`.
+At the moment, all users created within Sharetribe are defined with both `:user.role/customer` and `:user.role/provider`.
 The user roles cannot be configured after the import, so we recommend that you add both roles for all users and determine any distinction between user groups in your